Belarus Entry Requirements

 Documents to Have Ready

-Must be valid for at least 90 days beyond intended stay.
+Must be valid 90 days beyond intended exit and issued within last 10 years

 Migration Card